-8.3.3.1 Restricted Discretionary Activities: Esplanade reserve, strip or additional land
+8.3.3.1 Restricted Discretionary Activities : Esplanade reserve, strip or additional land used to mark stage 1 OLD stage 1 text that will be copied to show stage 2 changes

 Subdivision is a restricted discretionary activity and shall comply with the standards listed below.
 Discretion to grant or decline consent and impose conditions is restricted to the Matters of Discretion specified in 8.3.3.8.